 7.2.2 RLC

-Editor’s note: RAN2 will study impacts and possible enhancements at least to RLC reordering (e.g. timers and SN space)

 Editor’s note: All RLC modes are supported.

-Editor’s note: Study the need to extend the RLC/PDCP SN and window sizes based on throughput requirements.

 7.2.2.1 Status Reporting

 Problem Statement

 A status report can be triggered by the polling procedure or by detection of reception failure of an AMD PDU which is indicated by the expiration of t-Reassembly.
 This timer is started when an AMD PDU segment is received from lower layer, is placed in the reception buffer, at least one byte segment of the corresponding SDU is missing and the timer is not already running.
 The procedure to detect loss of RLC PDUs at lower layers by expiration of timer t-Reassembly is used in RLC AM as well as in RLC UM.
 [TS 38.322] The timer t-Reassembly can be configured by fixed values between 0 and 200ms [TS 38.331].
 For the terrestrial case this timer covers the largest time interval in which the individual segments of the corresponding SDU have to arrive out of order at the receiver due to SDU segmentation and/or HARQ retransmissions before a status report and consequently an ARQ-retransmission is triggered.
 If HARQ is supported by NTN, an extension of the t-Reassembly timer could become necessary, because then the timer should cover the maximum time allowed for HARQ transmission which will probably be a value larger than the RTD.